William L. Hawkins: An Imaginative Geography

 Organized by the Figge Art Museum in Davenport, Iowa and curated by Atlanta-based folk art scholar Susan Mitchell Crawley, William L. Hawkins: An Imaginative Geography opened at the Columbus Museum of Art (Ohio) in early 2018.
 It will be on view in Columbus, Ga. until April 28, 2019.

-This exhibition is supported in part by Georgia Council for the Arts through the appropriations of the Georgia General Assembly.
+This exhibition is supported in part by Aflac, Georgia Council for the Arts through the appropriations of the Georgia General Assembly.
 Georgia Council for the Arts also receives support from its partner agency – the National Endowment for the Arts.
 It is also supported by the Columbus Convention and Visitors Bureau and Columbus Cultural Arts Alliance.